Feature rich firewall with good ROI

 For how long have I used the solution?

-I have been using SonicWall NSv for about three years.
+I have been using SonicWall NSv for around three years as a part of my overall six years of IT experience.

 What do I think about the stability of the solution?